Replacements of the entire roof and all the gutters, and all windows and doors of your residential rental property:

 - However, if the painting directly benefits or is incurred as part of a larger project that's a capital improvement to the building structure, then the cost of the painting is considered part of the capital improvement and is subject to capitalization.

 - In this case, the painting is incurred as part of the overall restoration of the building structure.
 Therefore, the repainting costs are part of the capital improvements and should be capitalized and depreciated as the same class of property that was restored, as discussed above.

 Replacement of the furnace in your residential rental property:

-- Is generally a restoration to your building property because it is for the replacement of a major component or substantial structural part of the building’s HVAC system.
+- Is generally a restoration to your building property because it's for the replacement of a major component or substantial structural part of the building's HVAC system.
 Therefore, the furnace replacement is a capital improvement to your residential rental property.